plausible/website/_articles/we-dedicate-5-of-our-gross-revenue-to-environmental-causes-and-open-source-software.md

 Because of our fortunate MRR position, we want to start contributing back.
 This is why we're announcing that we're taking 5% of our total revenue and giving it back.

 We've started this commitment on January 1st, 2021.
 We're allocating 5% of our gross revenue into a separate account every month.
-We'll distribute and donate 100% of what we have in that account at some point before the end of this year.
+We'll distribute and donate 100% of what we have in that account at some point at the start of the next year.

 As usual with Plausible, we will do it all with full transparency and openness to our supporters.
 We will pick a mix of environmental causes and open source software to donate to.
 And we will announce it all here.

 ### The environmental causes

 Plausible Analytics has always been a project very conscious about how we as humans impact our planet and the environment.
-We're 100% powered by renewable energy and we've taken many steps to be as lightweight as possible both on our own website, our stats dashboard and the script that people place on their sites.
+Our servers are 100% powered by renewable energy and we've taken many steps to be as lightweight as possible both on our own website, our stats dashboard and the script that people place on their sites.

 Plausible Analytics script weights less than 1 KB, which is 45 times smaller than the Google Analytics Global Site Tag script.
 Plausible will reduce your page weight, keep your site loading fast and reduce your electricity usage.